Smart meters vs home energy monitors: what's the difference?

 What is a smart meter?

-Smart meters are the next generation of gas and electricity meters.
-They are provided by your energy supplier at no extra cost to you.
+Smart meters are provided by your energy supplier at no extra cost to you.
 Read more in our guide to smart meters.

 How do smart meters work?